KehanLi-1123/KehanLi.github.io/_posts/2025-06-20-Macro-and-Micro-of-Human-Behaviour.md

 To help and remind people to fully understand individuals—and thereby reduce the chances of prejudice and discrimination—I’d like to introduce two models.
 Currently, these two models are more qualitative than quantitative.
 ---

-## 1. A two factor model
+## 1. A two-factor model
-We define the two factor model as following:
+We define the two-factor model as follows:

 $$
 I = \beta \cdot S + \alpha